Mahenul-Haque-Chowdhury/crystal-auto-detailing/README.md

-## Crystal Auto Detailing Landing Page
+## Crystal Valley Auto Detail Landing Page

-A single-page Next.js experience with a cinematic video backdrop and the Crystal Auto Detailing discount generator.
+A single-page Next.js experience with a cinematic video backdrop and the Crystal Valley Auto Detail discount generator.

 ### Prerequisites